Revised January 2023.

 Miscanthus is seen by some agriculturalists and bio-energy specialists as an ideal plant for producing fuel ethanol at a lower cost than corn, currently the most widespread source of the ethanol.
 Additionally, efficient biofuels are carbon-neutral sources of energy.
 Plants absorb atmospheric carbon dioxide during photosynthesis, which compensates for the carbon dioxide that is released when the biofuels are combusted.
 There have been reports in the popular press of miscanthus being commercially used in some European countries as a “clean, affordable, environmentally friendly energy cropping system;” however, this claim was difficult to substantiate for this article.

 Currently, the main biofuel used in the United States is ethanol distilled from corn kernels.
-The Renewable Fuels Association (RFA) reports that as of 2012, there were 209 operating ethanol biorefineries in 29 states with a total capacity of 14.9 million gallons.
-In his January 2005 State of the Union address, former President George Bush outlined his plan to reduce the nation's dependency on foreign oil by requiring the production of 35 billion gallons per year of renewable and alternative fuels by 2017, roughly five times the current target set by Congress of 7.5 billion gallons by 2012.
+The Renewable Fuels Association (RFA) reports that as of 2022, there were 208 operating ethanol biorefineries in 25 states with a total capacity of 17.7 billion gallons.
+In his January 2005 State of the Union address, former President George Bush outlined his plan to reduce the nation's dependency on foreign oil by requiring the production of 35 billion gallons per year of renewable and alternative fuels by 2017.

 Cellulosic Digestion/Cellulosic Conversion